Key takeaways:

 Waking up with dry eyes can be uncomfortable.
 Medical conditions, medications, and allergies can all cause people to wake up with dry eyes.
 Making fewer tears can also dry out your eyes overnight.
 This tends to happen as people get older.

 Lubricating eye ointment can protect your eyes from drying out overnight.
-It’s a good idea to work with an eye doctor to figure out what’s causing you to wake up with dry eyes and to find the best treatment options.
+It’s a good idea to work with an eye doctor.
+They can help you figure out why you’re waking up with dry eyes and find the best treatment options.

 Findlay, Q., et al. (2018).
 Dry eye disease: When to treat and when to refer.
 Australian Prescriber.